Redistributor: Transforming Empirical Data Distributions

 Space complexity of \Cref{alg:KDEW} is $\mathcal{O}(N)$.
 Auxiliary space complexity is $\mathcal{O}(K)$.
-However, the speed of this algorithm is a~limiting factor on the amount of input data points that are reasonable to be processed.
+That being said, the~speed of this algorithm is a~limiting factor on the~amount of input data points that can be reasonably processed.
 Broadly speaking, this algorithm can process approx.\,4 orders of magnitude fewer data points than \Cref{alg:L}.
-With this amount of data, the space complexity is almost always irrelevant.
+With this amount of data, the~space complexity is almost always irrelevant.